Juniva616/art/README.md

 - At the bottom of each page there is a call for action "Contact Us" and links to social networks.
 - The navigation bar clearly highlights the "Contact Us" section.

-- On the main page the user can fill out the form or send a message on social networks to contact the artist.
+- On the main page the user can fill out the form to leave the feedback.

-- The footer contains links to the artist's pages on Instagram, Twitter and Facebook.
+- The footer contains the artist's contacts and links to Facebook, Instagram, Twitter.

- - Whatever link they click it  will open in a new tab so the user can easily return to the website.

  ------